artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ## 3. Use case {#use_case}

 Using a load testing tool locally is adequate for simulating a small amount of load, and when simple, summary reporting at the end of the test is sufficient.
-When larger scale tests need to be performed and a more thorough result visualization is needed, cloud-based SaaS solutions can meet that need.
-These solutions also offer additional features, but introduce testing limitations as well.
-If a user is only interested in overcoming the load and visualization limitations of a local tool, and does not have a need for additional features, then a cloud-based SaaS solution may not be the right fit.
+When larger-scale tests need to be performed and a more thorough result visualization is needed, cloud-based SaaS solutions can meet that need.
+These solutions also offer additional features but introduce testing limitations as well.
+If a user is only interested in overcoming the load and visualization limitations of a local tool and does not require additional features, then a cloud-based SaaS solution may not be the right fit.

 Artemis allows users to overcome the load generation limitations of a single machine while providing access to near real-time results visualization.
 It does so while retaining the testing flexibility that a SaaS subscription tier may restrict.